TheKicker/hiwonder-learm-open-source/README.md

 Compilation error: 'ledcSetup' was not declared in this scope
 ```

 Since downloading [Arduino Cloud Agent](https://cloud.arduino.cc/download-agent/) and using the Arduino Cloud Editor, I've been able to push the same exact snippet of code to the board allowing a successful compile and upload of the LED SOS INO script.
-Additionally, I was able to play a simple melody using the controller board buzzer.
+Additionally, to test functionality I was able to play a simple melody using the controller board buzzer.

-We're getting closer ya'll.

 ---